René Viénet: Career

 In 1980, Viénet brought back to Taiwan the full set of John Thomson's photographs of Southern Formosa taken in April 1871.
 He identified these in the Société de Géographie collections at France's Bibliothèque nationale, and supplemented them, with the help of Michael Gray, by means of the John Thomson glass negatives of China preserved at the Wellcome Library in London.
 To support many related exhibitions, Viénet commissioned Chinese translations of John Thomson's books, ultimately published in Taiwan, Macao and China.

 In 2007, Viénet assumed the editorship of the French journal Monde chinois.
 He successfully brought out four issues (numbers 11, 12-13 and 14), changing a lightweight publication into one of serious interest.
 In 2008, the fourth number edited by Vienet was pulped immediately after printing by the journal's owner (a Mr. Lorot), who sought to obliterate all trace of an article by Francis Deron about the slaughters committed during the (anti)-Cultural (counter)-Revolution in China, and later by the Khmers Rouge in Cambodia.

 Deron and Viénet sued Lorot, who had published a new #14 without Deron's article, and they won: a few issues later, Lorot was obliged to print the article he had suppressed and pulped.
 By that time, however, Viénet was no longer in charge of the journal.

 In 2015, Nicole Brenez gave Viénet carte blanche at the Cinémathèque Française.
 As a result, Viénet's four films have been screened at several film festivals almost fifty years after they were made.
 This in turn has afforded him access to the original negatives and let him create fresh digital files (in several languages) to replace the versions found on the internet, which are abundant but very poor technically and often badly translated.

 In addition to bringing his own films back into public view, his carte blanche allowed Viénet to showcase films he had much admired by including them in his screening series: Les Chinois à Paris by Jean Yanne; Do not Let the Dead Bury their Dead (The 81st Blow) by Miriam Novich; and three documentaries by Hu Jie.

 René Viénet is currently researching a film on the French Revolution intended to destroy many of the myths and lies of Stalinist historians.

+Accusation of Sexual Harassment

+In 2024, Viénet was accused of by the Taiwanese Cartoonist Adoor Yeh for verbal sexual harassment.
+Adoor Yeh posted on Facebook on December 22, 2024, stating that Wei raised many private questions about sexuality to Adoor Yeh during the meeting in a snack bar.
+Later she reported the case to the police for sexual harassment.
+After that, more women stood up and accused Viénet.
+On January 6, 2025, the Locus Publishing in Taiwan announced that Viénet had resigned from his position as a director.